mouadk/Insomnihack2024/README.md

 An attacker can use gadgets to execute code outside the JVM, e.g. using Jshell API [bypass-using-jvm-escape](bypass-using-jvm-escape) which start a child local JVM and execute user code there.

+## Bypass using Memory Abuse

+The PoC [bypass-using-memory-abuse](bypass-using-memory-abuse) shows how an attacker can load objects from native memory using unsafe API, and load Instrumentation object to patch key classes.